Overview

 11.1: Children Under 13

-• Account creation is restricted or prohibited for users under 13 years of age.
+• Account creation is restricted for users under 13 years of age.

 11.2: Students in K–12